thclough/endangered_db/README.md

 I chose to start with a simple visualization of the trades over time broken out by CITES appendix (Appendix I the most threatened and III the least).
 While Appendix III taxa account for the vast majority of trade (**notice the different y-axis scales**), a large increase in Appendix I trade would raise the most concern.

-For the Appendix I trades, there was a large increase starting in 2013, that peaked in 2014, and receded in 2015.
+For the Appendix I trades, there was a large increase that started in 2013, peaked in 2014, and receded in 2015.
 I queried to find the most traded taxa by year broken out by appendix (see final example query in [Queries and Explanation Section](#see-queries-and-explanations)).

 The most traded Appendix I animal in 2013 and 2014 by specimen under the term medicine was "crocodylus siamensis" or the Siamese Crocodile.
-This animal is commonly farmed and exploited for its medicinal properties cooming from its oil and blood<sup>3</sup>.
-This particular taxa does not raise concern as its trade has plummited.
+This animal is commonly farmed and exploited for its medicinal properties coming from its oil and blood<sup>3</sup>.
+This particular taxon does not raise concern as its trade has plummeted.
 Instead, I am looking for taxa with sustained levels of high trade which indicate an ongoing problem.

 <details>